Cave Canem Poetry Prize

 Launched in 1999 with Rita Dove’s selection of Natasha Trethewey’s Domestic Work, this first-book award is dedicated to the discovery of exceptional manuscripts by black poets of African descent.
 View previous Prize Winning Books.

-Award: Winner receives $1,000, publication by University of Pittsburgh Press in fall 2018, 15 copies of the book and a feature reading.
+Award: Winner receives $1,000, publication by Graywolf Press in fall 2022, 15 copies of the book, and a feature reading.
+Both the winner and runner-up will be invited to individual critique sessions with the final judge.

-Deadline: Manuscripts must be submitted no later than Friday, March 17, 2017 at 11:59 pm EST. Winner announced via email by October 2017.
+Deadline: Manuscripts must be submitted via Submittable no later than Friday, April 30, 2021 at 11:59 pm EST. Winner announced via email by or before October 2021.

-Final Judge: Vievee Francis (Judge reserves the right not to select a winner and/or honorable mentions.)
+Final Judge: Rachel Eliza Griffiths (Judge reserves the right not to select a winner and/or honorable mentions.)

 Manuscripts are read without the reviewers and judge’s knowledge of contestants’ identities.

-Exclusions: Current or former students, colleagues, employees, family members and close friends of the judge; current or former employees and members of the board of Cave Canem Foundation or the University of Pittsburgh Press; and authors who have published a book or have a book under contract with University of Pittsburgh Press are ineligible.
+Exclusions: Current or former students, colleagues, employees, family members and close friends of the judge; current or former employees and members of the board of Cave Canem Foundation or Graywolf Press; and authors who have published a book or have a book under contract with Graywolf Press are ineligible.

 If any of the selected authors fall under the above exclusions, they will be disqualified and a replacement chosen from among the finalists.
 As the poetry community is small and the contest is judged without knowledge of the submitter’s identity, acquaintance with the judge or participation in a workshop taught by the judge are not disqualifying criteria.

-- Submit manuscripts online via Submittable.
+- Submit manuscripts online at cavecanem.submittable.com.
 Hard copy submissions will not be considered.

 - One manuscript per poet.